OfficeDev/open-xml-docs/docs/how-to-apply-a-theme-to-a-presentation.md

 of the presentation files is empty, in which case it throws an exception.
-The code then gets the presentation part of the presentation document by declaring a **PresentationPart** object and setting it equal to the presentation part of the target <span class="keyword">PresentationDocument</span> object passed in.
+The code then gets the presentation part of the presentation document by declaring a **PresentationPart** object and setting it equal to the presentation part of the target **PresentationDocument** object passed in.
 It then gets the slide master parts from the presentation parts of both objects passed in, and gets the relationship ID of the slide master part of the target presentation.